Kidney failure: Measurement for CKD

 A normal GFR varies according to many factors, including sex, age, body size and ethnic background.
 Renal professionals consider the glomerular filtration rate (GFR) to be the best overall index of kidney function.
 The National Kidney Foundation offers an easy to use on-line GFR calculator for anyone who is interested in knowing their glomerular filtration rate.
 (A serum creatinine level, a simple blood test, is needed to use the calculator.)

-Use of the term uremia

-Before the advancement of modern medicine, renal failure was often referred to as uremic poisoning.
-Uremia was the term for the contamination of the blood with urea.
-It is the presence of an excessive amount of urea in blood.
-Starting around 1847, this included reduced urine output, which was thought to be caused by the urine mixing with the blood instead of being voided through the urethra.
-The term uremia is now used for the illness accompanying kidney failure.

 Complications

 Those with end stage renal failure who undergo haemodialysis have higher risk of spontaneous intra-abdominal bleeding than the general population (21.2%) and non-occlusive mesenteric ischemia (18.1%).
 Meanwhile, those undergoing peritoneal dialysis have a higher chance of developing peritonitis and gastrointestinal perforation.
 However, the rate of acute pancreatitis does not differ from the general population.

 Treatment

 The treatment of acute kidney injury depends on the cause.

 The treatment of chronic kidney failure may include renal replacement therapy: hemodialysis, peritoneal dialysis, or kidney transplant.